-Free access to this new resource is just one benefit of being a TMA physician member.
-Practices with less than 100-percent membership can still use the tool, but at a fee of $1,250 per nonmember.
+Free access to this tool (a $1,250 value) is just one benefit of being a TMA physician member.
 If your practice would like to take advantage of this perk, but you are not a TMA member, join TMA now or call the TMA Knowledge Center at (800) 880-7955 for assistance.
 TMA members can get started immediately at no cost by logging into your TMA account for more information.

 *This tool is a resource to assist in ICD-10 code selection.
 It does not guarantee the codes selected and reported by the user are supported by documentation or ensure claim acceptance and correct payer reimbursement.

 If you have difficulties submitting ICD-10 claims due to being unable to complete the necessary systems changes or having issues with your billing software, vendor, or clearinghouse, the following claims submission alternatives are available:• Free billing software;• Provider internet portals;• Direct Data Entry (DDE); and• Paper claims.These options may work for some physicians, but it is necessary to read and understand ALL the requirements that must be met.